 Seth didn’t stay long.
 In fact, none of us did.
-We’re all in Forks, Washington right now – except for Carlisle, Esme and Renesmee.
+We’re all in Forks right now—except for Carlisle, Esme, and Renesmee.
 They’re still in New Hampshire.
-We have been here for a while.
-I was more than excited about Seth’s visit, we all were, but we weren’t overly enthused about the news he brought with him.
+We’ve been here for a while.
+I was more than excited about Seth’s visit.
+We all were, but we weren’t overly-enthused about the news he brought with him.

 I waited for Edward to come home.
 I figured he would just listen in on Seth and Jacob’s thoughts and tell me what was bothering them if they didn’t speak up themselves.
-Edward and Jasper returned from hunting about twenty minutes after Seth and Jacob got to New Hampshire, to our over sized house, fit for a family of thirty.
-Edward and Jasper were testing out a brand new hunting spot they found, about a fifteen minute run north of our usual spot.
-Apparently it is more discrete, no trails, and has an ample supply of deer.
+Edward and Jasper returned from hunting about twenty minutes after Seth and Jacob got to New Hampshire, to our over-sized house, fit for a family of thirty.
+Edward and Jasper were testing out a brand new hunting spot they found, about a twenty minute run north of our usual spot.
+Apparently it’s more discrete: no trails, and has an ample supply of deer.

-Immediately after welcoming Jacob and Seth, Edwards eyes grew cold, his eyebrows knitting together.
+Immediately after welcoming Jacob and Seth, Edward’s eyes grew cold, his eyebrows knitting together.
 I was anticipating this.
 For once, I was one step ahead of Edward.
 Now, I just had to wait.
 Being immortal doesn’t mean I don’t ever get impatient.
 Believe me, I do.
-The twenty minutes I had been waiting for Edward seemed… well, longer than twenty minutes.
-I get impatient when I’m worried.
+The twenty minutes I had been waiting for Edward seemed . . . well, longer than twenty minutes.
+I get anxious when I’m worried, uncertain.

 “I can’t stay long, unfortunately.
 I have to get back to La Push.
 There is something I need to tell all of you, though.”
 Seth’s eyes lingered on me longer than anyone else.
 He took in a full breath before continuing.
 “After you all left Forks, we stopped transforming pretty much right away.
 Recently, however, we’ve gotten ourselves a little visitor.
 We haven’t seen the vampire yet, but we’ve caught their scent and have been shape-shifting again.
 There have been three reported deaths due to ‘animal attacks’ in the past week.”
 His tone edged towards anger.

 Jake kept his eyes fixated on Renesmee.
-He didn’t want to be apart from her, that I knew.
-I didn’t know that he had something to tell me though, until Edward gave it away.
+He didn’t want to be apart from her, that much I knew.
+I didn’t know that he had something to tell me, though—until Edward gave it away.
 “Jake, are you going to tell her, or should I?”
 Edward spoke grimly.

 My eyes flickered nervously between Edward and Jacob, my patience tapering off with each passing second.
 “Will someone just tell me.
 I can handle it.
 Whatever it is couldn’t surprise me anymore than everything else I’ve witnessed in my short lifetime.”
 My lips involuntarily pulled down into a frown as I anticipated the worst.

 “Mike Newton was one of the humans who was attacked in Forks, Bella.
 I’m sorry.
 I know he was a friend of yours since you moved to Forks.
-He was home for the Christmas holidays and picked up a few shifts at his families store,” Edward lowered his voice with each sentence.
-“He was closing the store alone, and…”
+He was home for the Christmas holidays and picked up a few shifts at his family’s store.”
+Edward lowered his voice with each sentence.
+“He was closing the store alone, and—”

 “Well, we aren’t going to let you go back alone.
 If there is a vampire in Forks, I think Charlie and I would be of use.
 We’re both still very strong.
 I want to help.”
 I bit my lower lip, catching Nessie’s worried expression out of the corner of my eye.
 She just heard Edward say that Mike was killed by this vampire, and here I was offering myself up on a silver platter.
 I don’t even know what we are facing.
 It could be an army of vampires.
 Newborns.
 Strong, vicious newborns.
 I reconsidered.
 Not out of fear for myself, but for Renesmee.
 If Jacob is gone to La Push, it’s just not fair for me to leave too.

 Without wasting even a second, Jake closed the door to Carlisle’s office and began.
-“This vampire is after you for some reason Bella.
-We are almost certain there is only one.
+“This vampire is after you for some reason, Bella.
+We’re almost certain there’s only one.
 We found footsteps in the snow all around your cabin in Forks.
 The window was left open, too.
-They have been inside.
+They’ve been inside.
 At this point, we believe the only way to lure whoever it is out of hiding, is if you were in Forks.”
 Jake’s voice was filled with certainty.

 I wasn’t afraid.
 I had no choice.
-If whoever was after me came at me blindsided I would stand less of a chance, so I might as well face this head on, and destroy whoever is after me.
+If whoever was after me came at me blindsided I would stand less of a chance, so I might as well face this head on, and destroy them.
 I couldn’t figure out why someone would be out to get me, though.
-I haven’t broken any rules – well, nothing I haven’t already suffered for.
+I hadn’t broken any rules—well, nothing I haven’t already suffered for.
 Edward was just as confused as me, and he refused to let me go back to Forks without him.

-“Esme, Rosalie, Carlisle… I’m sure someone can stay back and watch Renesmee.
+“Esme, Rosalie, Carlisle . . .
+I’m sure someone can stay back and watch Renesmee.
 She is safe here in New Hampshire.
 I can’t let you go alone, Bella.
-I wont.
-I will be able to read their mind and we will be at a great advantage.
+I won’t.
+I’ll be able to read their mind and we’ll be at a great advantage.
 Alice needs to come, too.
 She can help us figure out what path the attacker is on.”
 Edward was already half way back down the stairs before he finished his sentence.
 He was right, he needed to be there.
 We needed to be able to read the attackers mind and figure out what they were really after, and why.